ibm-cloud-docs/power-iaas/importing-boot-image.md

 Large boot images might take longer to import.
 You might experience a delay before you receive a confirmation message.
 {: note}

-Image capture, image export, and image import are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
+VSI capture, image export, and image import are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
 Only one of these operations can run at a time per workspace.
 You cannot start a new operation until the ongoing operation completes.
 {: important}

 ## Before you begin